denniswebb/os2cw/README.md

 Configuration is handled either via command-line arguments, the configuration file [`os2cw.yaml`](os2cw.yaml.sample), or a combination of both with command line taking precedent.

+Application will search for `os2cw.yaml` in `/etc` and the current working directory.

 AWS Region by default will try to be inferred by instance metadata.
 It can be overriden, in order of precedence, by: